 9. The film is designed to set up a possible Justice League movie

 Marvel set the template for a sprawling cinematic universe, with movies like Iron Man, Thor, and Captain America: The First Avenger leading into 2012's massive team-up The Avengers — a mammoth success that paved the way for even more hit movies like Iron Man 3 and Thor: The Dark World.

 By contrast, DC's superheroes have some catching up to do.
 The Dark Knight trilogy was an enormous success both critically and commercially, but it was also self-contained, and aspiring franchise-starter Green Lantern fizzled at the box office.
-Batman vs. Superman is a fresh start, and the first cinematic crossover in DC Comics history — and there are even bigger plans down the road.
-Early reports indicated that the film will lead to a Flash movie in 2016 and a Justice League movie in 2017, which would offer an Avengers-style team-up between heroes like Superman, Batman, Flash, Wonder Woman, and Green Lantern.
-There are also rumblings that Ben Affleck, who won Best Picture after directing and starring in Argo just last year, is Warner Bros.' first choice to direct the Justice League movie.
+Batman v Superman is a fresh start, and the first cinematic crossover in DC Comics history — and there are even bigger plans down the road.
+A Justice League movie has already been announced, which — if it follows its comic-book source material — would offer an Avengers-style team-up between heroes like Superman, Batman, Flash, Wonder Woman, and Green Lantern.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

 - The 11 worst fast food restaurants in America